JessiP23/new-ui/README.md

 ## Trade-offs & future work

-- **Attachments passthrough (bonus)** – Current schema stores JSON payloads only.
-To support file attachments, extend `submissions` with storage URLs, proxy uploads to Supabase Storage/S3, and forward signed URLs to providers that accept binary context.
-- **Prompt field toggles (bonus)** – Expose a per-judge prompt composer with checkboxes for question text, answer text, and metadata.
+- **Prompt field toggles** – Expose a per-judge prompt composer with checkboxes for question text, answer text, and metadata.
 Store preferences alongside judges and adjust `run_single_judge` to assemble prompts accordingly.
-- **Visual analytics (bonus)** – Results page could add animated charts (e.g., pass rate by judge over time) via Recharts/D3 fed by a `/analytics/pass_rate_by_judge` endpoint.
 - **Queue replays** – Implement a “rerun failed only” option that filters `judge_jobs` by `status='failed'` to conserve LLM spend on retries.
+- **Explainability overlays** – Layer SHAP-style explanations or rubric scoring breakdowns on top of the verdict distribution charts to help reviewers diagnose judge behaviour.
 - **Concurrency safety** – For large queues, consider moving job creation to Supabase functions or a background queue worker to avoid API timeout on `/queue/run`.
 - **Voice-over demo** – Recommended once features are stable: walk through upload → judge CRUD → assignments → run → results, narrating trade-offs and known gaps.